 Employers are expected to also have a harder time holding on to current employees with 40% of workers planning to change jobs in 2018.

 Geospatial Hiring Trends

 Our most recent annual survey includes 3000-3600 employees.
 Small businesses represent 83.2% (100 geospatial employees or less).
 16.8% are medium-large businesses with over 100 geospatial employees.

 The hiring outlook is promising as the companies reporting back to us are planning on doing more hiring:

 You will notice a significant upward trend in salaries due to the economy.
-Please note these are base salaries which do not include commissions, bonuses, or profit sharing.
+Please note these are base salaries that do not include commissions, bonuses, or profit-sharing.

 Photogrammetrist (0-5 years’ experience)